 The current advice is to eat at least five 80g portions of fruit and vegetables every day, and to keep intake of red meat to a minimum.

 Why does diet affect endometriosis?

 Endometriosis is an oestrogen-related disease.
 In other words, endometriosis is affected by the amount of oestrogen in the bloodstream.
-Certain foods appear to affect the amount of oestrogen and it effects and may affect the risk of developing an oestrogen-related disease.
+Certain foods appear to affect the amount of oestrogen and its effects and may affect the risk of developing an oestrogen-related disease.
 For example, the risk of developing breast cancer (an oestrogen-related disease) may be reduced by following a healthy diet.

-Dark green leafy vegetables, nuts and legumes all contain substances called phytoestrogens, that may protect against oestrogen-related diseases.
+Dark green leafy vegetables, nuts, and legumes all contain substances called phytoestrogens, that may protect against oestrogen-related diseases.
 This is because phytoestrogens have been found to reduce the effects of oestrogen in the blood.
 There is also some evidence that eating fiber – another component in fruit and vegetables – reduces the amount of oestrogen.